rachelgriffard/micRoclean/README.md

 ### Biomarker Identification Pipeline
 This pipeline should be used when the user:
 1. Wants to primarily identify potential biomarkers
+2. Do not have negative control samples present in all batches
-2. Does not have sample well information available
+3. Does not have sample well information available

 The Biomarker Identification Pipeline contains multiple steps to identify potential contaminants, as visualized here: